 In situations of conflict and crisis, women’s voices are even more inaudible.
 Women become powerless, victims of a story they seem unable to grasp.
 Yet, this invisibility could not be further from reality.
 Not only are women frontline agents of change in conflict, they also bring unique and insightful expertise which is rarely reflected in global news.

-Women make half of the global population and conflict impacts women distinctly.
+Women make up half of the global population and conflict impacts women distinctly.
 To put it simply, news coverage which does not reflect women’s perspective and expertise is only half- accurate.

 InterviewHer aims to bridge this gap: this tool makes it easier for journalists to reach credible, women expert sources on issues of conflict, peace and security globally and thus achieve more balanced, fair, and gender-sensitive reporting.